kubernetes-sigs/gateway-api/site-src/references/implementers-guide.md

 This avoids problems if another implementation is also installed in the cluster and expects a higher version of the CRDs to be installed.

-If the implementation can guarantee that no other implementation will interact with the cluster, then it MAY automatically install a relevant version of the CRDs.
+The worst outcome here would be two implementations trying to do automatic install of _different_ CRD versions, resulting in the CRD versions flapping between versions or channels.
+This would _not_ produce good outcomes.

-The ideal method for an automatic installation would require the implementation
+The safer method for an automatic installation would require the implementation
 to:

 - Check if there are any Gateway API CRDs installed in the cluster.
 - If not, install its most compatible version of the CRDs.
-- If so, only install its version of the CRDs if the bundle version is higher than the existing one, and the mechanism may also need to check if there are incompatible changes included in any versions as well.
+- If so, only install its version of the CRDs if the bundle version is higher than the existing one, and the mechanism will also need to check if there are incompatible changes included in any versions as well.

-Because of our backwards compatibility guarantees, it's also safe for a controller to flip the install channel between "standard" and "experimental", although implementations MUST NOT do this without requiring confirmation from the cluster administrator.

-Automatic CRD installation has the advantage that there is less for the implementation user to do; any required version checking can be performed by code instead of by the cluster admin.
+This is going to be _very_ difficult to pull off in practice.

-It should also be noted that many infra and cluster admins do this sort of automatic CRD management using external management systems that will not be visible to a Gateway implementation, so automatic installation MUST be able to be disabled by the installation owner (whether that is the infra or cluster admin).
+It should also be noted that many infra and cluster admins manage CRDs using externally controlled methods that will not be visible to a Gateway implementation, so if you still proceed with automatic installation, it MUST be able to be disabled by the installation owner (whether that is the infra or cluster admin).

 Because of all these caveats, we DO NOT recommend doing automatic CRD management at this time.

-#### Manual CRD installation
+#### Externally controlled CRD installation

-Manual CRD installation has the advantage that the implementer needs to maintain less code; however, it pushes the responsibility for correctly managing the Gateway API CRDs back to the cluster admin, who may not have as much context as is provided here.

-Implementations MAY require the installation to be done manually; if so, the installation instructions SHOULD include commands to check if there are any other CRDs installed already and verify that the installation will not be a downgrade.
+Because of all of the complexities mentioned in the "Implementation controlled" section of this document, we recommend that implementations supply documentation on how to check if CRDs are installed and upgrade versions if required.

+Additions to this document to add suggested commands here are welcomed.

 ### Conformance and Version compatibility